 California is in a unique biological and economic position in relation to the global problem of marine nonindigenous species.
 The State's natural resources contribute significantly to our coastal economy.
-In total, the tourism and recreation industries accounted for almost \$15 billion of California's gross state product in 2009 (NOEP 2012).
+In total, the tourism and recreation industries accounted for almost \$15 billion of California's gross state product in 2009.
 Invasive species pose a threat to these and other components of California's economy including fish hatcheries and aquaculture, recreational boating and marine transportation.
-The number of introduced invertebrates and algae in California exceeds that of most marine regions of the world, with the exception of the Mediterranean and the Hawaiian Islands (Ruiz et al. 2011).
-California has also been identified as the entry point for 79% of the nonindigenous and invasive marine species on the west coast of North America (Ruiz et al. 2011).
-Ballast water is a major pathway by which invasive species enter California waters (Fofonoff et al. 2003, see also Cohen and Carlton 1995 for San Francisco Bay), and is necessary to the safe and efficient operation of commercial vessels.
+The number of introduced invertebrates and algae in California exceeds that of most marine regions of the world, with the exception of the Mediterranean and the Hawaiian Islands.
+California has also been identified as the entry point for 79% of the nonindigenous and invasive marine species on the west coast of North America.
+Ballast water is a major pathway by which invasive species enter California waters, and is necessary to the safe and efficient operation of commercial vessels.